Speaking from the Heart

 • Where is God during a long-term illness?
 Does He even know we are suffering?

-• 20+ people die every day in the United States, waiting for an organ transplant.
+• Every day in the United States, over 20 people die while waiting for an organ transplant.

 Email me, let’s start a conversation. wales534@gmail.com

-I offer my services as a Zoom group meeting facilitator and one-on-one counsellor for discussions and support sessions.
-Moreover, I am often invited to speak at small and large groups, sermons, panels, and conferences.
+I offer my services as a facilitator for Zoom group meetings and as a one-on-one counselor for discussions and support sessions.
+I also frequently receive invitations to speak at small and large gatherings, including sermons, panels, and conferences.

-I charge no fee except for travel expenses to events outside North Carolina or internationally.
-This is not a business for me; I consider it a part of my ministry.
+I do not charge a fee, except for travel expenses to events outside of North Carolina or internationally.
+This is not a business for me; it as a part of my ministry.

-My story is of emotional hardship, conviction, complete lack of control, and surrendering everything to God while rejoicing in His Grace.
-I am grateful for the remarkable doctors, nurses, and other hospital staff who have dedicated their talents and hard work to helping those in need.
+My journey has been one of emotional hardship, conviction, and a complete lack of control, ultimately leading me to surrender everything to God while rejoicing in His grace.
+I am grateful to the remarkable doctors, nurses, and other hospital staff who dedicate their talents and hard work to helping those in need.

 Meet Brian Carden.

-Age is a bit of a puzzle for me these days.
-I received my donor heart on March 1st, 2012 when I was 55 years old.
-My wonderful donor was 20 years younger than me.
-It has been 12 years since the transplant, which means that I am now 67 years old, or 12, depending on my mood on any given day.”
+Age has become somewhat of a puzzle for me lately.
+I received my donor heart on March 1, 2012, when I was 55 years old.
+My wonderful donor was 20 years younger than I was.
+It's been 13 years since the transplant, which means I am now 68 years old—or perhaps 13, depending on my mood on any given day.

 IMG_1101.jpg